Reading Branch real ale pubs

 - George & Dragon

-A relaxed country gastropub serving real ales, excellent wines and seriously good food.
+Now owned by Darron Anley of Siren Craft.
+A relaxed country gastropub serving real ales, excellent wines and good food.
 Tables are mainly set for dining but up to three cask ales are available.
-Located just outside Swallowfield centre itself, the George & Dragon dates back to the 17th Century and is a Grade 2 Listed Building.
+Located just outside Swallowfield centre itself, the George & Dragon dates back to the 17th century and is a Grade II Listed Building.
+See website for 4 mile countryside walk incorporating a stop at the pub.

 - Crown moc.liamg@dleifwollawsnworc(0118) 988 3260 The Street Swallowfield RG7 1QY